One of the biggest bottlenecks for companies on LinkedIn is simple: how to make posts without new content?

 Instead of chasing new content each week, we built a system to repurposed one case study into 20 unique posts.

 Step 1.
-Deep Brand & Audience Analysis
+Brand & Audience Analysis

 We started by mapping everything we could about The Brand: